rahulroy96/team-management/README.md

     ```
       python manage.py runserver
     ```
+    Now open your favorite webbrowser and visit http://localhost:8000

 ## Running the test cases
    We can run the test cases using the below command